mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-cli-non-interactive.md

 ### Global Operator - Managed Namespace

-To configure a managed namespace inside a Global Operator, the namespace configuration should only be applied on managed namespace.
+To configure a managed namespace inside a Global Operator, the namespace configuration should only be applied on managed namespace and not Global Operator namespace.
 For more information, check Global Operator documentation.

 Apply below config file, for the managed namespace configuration.